Cartoons Underground 2017

 Biography: Spela Cadez was born in Slovenia 1977.
 After graduating in Graphic Design in 2002, she continued her studies at the Academy of Media Arts Cologne, Germany.
 During her studies she made two puppet animations that gained international recognition: “Mate to Measure” (2004) and “Lovesick” (2007).
 Since 2008 Spela Cadez has been working as an independent animation director and producer.
 Her previous film “Boles” has been screened worldwide, receiving 50 awards, distinctions and nominations.

 Synopsis: Continuously driven by the subconscious, Man’s psyche restlessly transforms every moment as creative thoughts bubble from our intelligent minds.

 Biography: Hua is an Art Elective student in Hwa Chong Institution (College) who works primarily with film and animation.
 Hua first picked up digital animation in 2015 through online tutorials.
 Hua is a finalist in the non-media student category for SCAPE’s National Youth Film Awards 2017.

-Directed by Sean Buckelew
+Sean Buckelew ( USA)